shawnr/practical-javascript-2-webapps/using-api-data/requesting-data-from-an-api.md

 We can see from this example code how the `posts` and `errors` values can be used in our templates to output useful information for our users.
 In this case, all of this code would combine to show the list of sample results provided by the JSON Placeholder API.

 ### Requests with Parameters
+Axios actually lets us do quite a few different things to make

 ## Promises